FLL - CHI

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Fort Lauderdale to Chicago costs $75 on the route between Fort Lauderdale (FLL) and Chicago O'Hare Intl Airport (ORD).
-Over the past month, this route was, on average, 41% cheaper than other Fort Lauderdale-Chicago routes.
-It is also the most popular route.
+The absolute cheapest return flight from Fort Lauderdale to Chicago costs $73 on the route between Fort Lauderdale (FLL) and Chicago O'Hare Intl Airport (ORD).
+However, over the past month, flights between Fort Lauderdale (FLL) and Chicago Greater Rockford Airport (RFD) were, on average, 50% cheaper than other Fort Lauderdale-Chicago routes.
+The most popular route is between Fort Lauderdale (FLL) and Chicago O'Hare Intl Airport (ORD).

 What’s the cheapest day of the week to fly from Fort Lauderdale to Chicago?